Local Adressability with DMM

 Section titled “DMM in a Sequence”In a Sequence defined with a Device having dmm_objects, the DMM channels can be configured using config_detuning_map.
 This configuration associates a DMM - referenced by dmm_id in the Device- with a DetuningMap, under a dmm_name in the Sequence.

-Let’s now apply a global detuning on the detuning maps.
-This is done by calling add_dmm_detuning and providing a waveform (the detuning \(\Delta(t)\) to modulate the DetuningMap with) and the dmm_name to use (provides the DetuningMap and checks that \(\Delta(t)\) is in agreement with the characteristics of the corresponding DMM).
+Let’s now apply a global detuning on the detuning map.
+This is done by calling add_dmm_detuning and providing a waveform (the detuning to modulate the DetuningMap with) and the dmm_name to use (provides the DetuningMap and checks that is in agreement with the characteristics of the corresponding DMM).

-Once a detuning map is configured, it is not possible to define a Microwave channel.
+Once a detuning map is configured, it is no longer possible to define a Microwave channel.
 However, it is possible to declare Rydberg and Raman channels.
 Let’s declare a Rydberg.Global channel in our sequence.

 seq.declare_channel("ryd_glob", "rydberg_global")Be careful with the protocols that are used to add the pulses to Channels and DMM:

-The protocol to add a waveform to a
+The default protocol to add a waveform to a

-DMMis by default"no-delay", meaning that it will be added straight after the last pulse, without caring about the other channels.
-This is why the pulse ondmm_0_1is added at \(t=0\).
-It can be changed to other values by defining theprotocolargument.The protocol to add a pulse to a
+DMMis"no-delay", meaning that it will be added straight after the last pulse, without caring about the other channels.
+As an example, the second waveform added todmm_0below starts at the end of the first waveform added todmm_0(at t=100 ns) and not after the pulse added to the Global Rydberg channel (which finishes at t=152 ns), which would have been the case with the protocol"min_delay".
+The protocol can be changed to other values by defining theprotocolargument.The protocol to add a pulse to a

 Rydbergor aRamanchannel is"min-delay", meaning that the pulse will by default be added after the end of the pulse of aDMM.
 It can be switched to"no-delay".